10 Signs of Feeling Suffocated in Relationship & How to Stop It

 4. Contact throughout the day has reached a point of overkill

 Your only opportunity to have time away from your clingy partner is when each of you goes off to work for the day.
-Unfortunately, even this reprieve is interrupted with countless calls and texts to ensure that your mind is on them.
+Unfortunately, even this reprieve is interrupted by countless calls and texts to ensure that your mind is on them.

-In the beginning, an abundance of affection and contact might seem somewhat standard with the newness and attempting to get to know each other.
+In the beginning, an abundance of affection and contact might seem somewhat standard with the newness and attempt to get to know each other.
 Still, after a while, it becomes frustrating and can be annoying having to give a minute-by-minute account of what you’ve done all day.

 5. The jealousy borders on irrational